Last updated on .

 Brief History of Sirkeci

-During Byzantine times, Sirkeci was known as Prosphorion (Προσφόριον).
+During the Byzantine period, Sirkeci was known as Prosphorion (Προσφόριον).
 It contained a harbor, which no longer exists, making it an important commercial area.
 Commercial activity carried over into Ottoman times and continues today.
 The area grew in importance with the opening of Sirkeci Station, the terminus of the Orient Express.
 Today, Sirkeci is also a major tourist area thanks to the great number of hotels that have opened.

 A street in Sirkeci, Istanbul, Turkey